stephomi/nomadsculpt.com/manual/docs/topology.md

 ##### Fill non-manifold
 Try to fill non manifold hole.

+##### Face Group

+When filling holes, should each hole get its own facegroup (Auto), or should they all share a facegroup (Off), or don't create facegroups (On).

 ### Force Manifold
 ![](./images/topology_forcemanifold_menu.png)
-Try to clean non manifold edge.
+Try to clean non manifold edges.
 It can be useful for external software that don't support edges that have more than 2 faces in common.

 #### Clean
 Execute the clean action.